Category: Commodities

 Conclusion

-Commodity indices help market participants track the performance of the underlying commodities and also provide a way to diversify their portfolio through investing and trading in ETFs, mutual funds, futures and options.
+Commodity indices help market participants track the performance of the underlying commodities Trading Platform and also provide a way to diversify their portfolio through investing and trading in ETFs, mutual funds, futures and options.
 In India, MCX provides 12 commodity indices, which consist of composite indices, sectoral indices, and single commodity indices.
 However, it is advised to consult a financial advisor before investing or trading in commodities.

 S.NO.Check Out These Interesting Posts You Might Enjoy!